Nasa Discover Seven Earth Sized Planets

-This new discovery have thrilled the astronomers as this is record finding for the greatest number of such planets.
-They are about 40 light-years (235 trillion miles) from Earth, and are in the constellation Aquarius.
+This new discovery has thrilled the astronomers as this is record finding for the greatest number of such planets.
+They are about 40 light-years (235 trillion miles) from Earth and are in the constellation Aquarius.
 Called as exoplanets as they are located outside our solar system.

 This exoplanet system is called TRAPPIST-1, as it is the Transiting Planets and Planetesimals Small Telescope (TRAPPIST) in Chile.
 Based on their densities, all of the TRAPPIST-1 planets are likely to be rocky.
-Further study of the atmosphere can reveal if there is presence of liquid in them.
+Further study of the atmosphere can reveal if there is the presence of liquid in them.

 Spitzer, an infrared telescope that trails Earth as it orbits the sun, was well-suited for studying TRAPPIST-1 because the star glows brightest in infrared light, whose wavelengths are longer than the eye can see.